Texas Ridesharing Accidents and Hiring An Attorney

 Unlike the professional drivers of taxis, limos and town car services, rideshare drivers do not carry costly commercial driver insurance.
 Taxi drivers and other professional drivers are closely regulated by law and must have primary commercial auto liability insurance, which can cost between $5,000 and $6,000 per vehicle.

 Ridesharing companies also have gotten into trouble for their own in-house wrongdoings.
-Uber agreed to pay $32.5 million in a class-action lawsuit settlement when it was found that the company had advertised it had an industry-leading background check for drivers and had charged passengers a “Safe Rides” fee.
+One particular ridesharing company agreed to pay $32.5 million in a class-action lawsuit settlement when it was found that the company had advertised it had an industry-leading background check for drivers and had charged passengers a “Safe Rides” fee.

-On the contrary, Uber had hired a third-party private firm to do background checks on its drivers — checks which did not truly protect its passengers.
+On the contrary, a rideshare service had hired a third-party private firm to do background checks on its drivers — checks which did not truly protect its passengers.

-If Uber, Lyft or other ridesharing services are found to have been negligent in hiring unsuitable drivers, then that may be the basis of an Uber accident lawsuit, a Lyft accident lawsuit or some other ridesharing lawsuit against the company which was at fault.
+If ridesharing services are found to have been negligent in hiring unsuitable drivers, then that may be the basis of a ridesharing lawsuit against the company which was at fault.

 Such companies must exercise reasonable care in ensuring the safety of their customers by refusing to hire drivers with: